vimalloc/flask-jwt-extended/docs/blocklist_and_token_revoking.rst

    with the access token.
 Upon revoking the access token, extract the refresh jti from it and invalidate both.
 This has the advantage of requiring no extra work from the frontend.
 #.
 Store every generated tokens jti in a database upon creation.
 Have a boolean column to represent
-   whether it is valid or not, which the ``token_in_blocklist_loader`` should respond based upon.
+   whether it is valid or not, which the ``token_in_blacklist_loader`` should respond based upon.
    Upon revoking a token, mark that token row as invalid, as well as all other tokens from the same user generated at the same time.
-This would also allow for a "log out everywhere" option where all tokens for a user are invalidated at once, which is otherwise not easily possibile
+This would also allow for a "log out everywhere" option where all tokens for a user are invalidated at once, which is otherwise not easily possible

 The best option of course depends and needs to be chosen based upon the circumstances.
-If there if ever a time where an unknown, untracked token needs to be immediately invalidated, this can be accomplished by changing the secret key.
+If there if ever a time when an unknown, untracked token needs to be immediately invalidated, this can be accomplished by changing the secret key.